chapter one

 1.5 Designing and managing data flows

-1.5.1 Schema Registry: handling data contracts
+1.5.1 Schema Registry: Handling data contracts

-1.5.2 Kafka Connect: data replication without code
+1.5.2 Kafka Connect: Data replication without code

-1.6 Impacting operations and infrastructure
+1.6 Addressing operations and infrastructure

 1.6.1 Kafka tuning and maintenance

-1.6.2 On-premise and cloud options
+1.6.2 On-premises and cloud options

 1.6.3 Solutions from other cloud providers